 The alignment of the North East Line has been established in a study in 1986, with the stations' location refined through the Land Transport Authority's discussions with other agencies such as the Urban Redevelopment Authority and the Housing & Development Board.

-As part of Singapore's plan to provide a highly attractive public transport system with an extensive rail network in Singapore, LTA announced in January 1996 the go-ahead for the construction of the $5 billion North East Line project in January 1996.
+As part of Singapore's plan to provide a highly attractive public transport system with an extensive rail network in Singapore, LTA announced in January 1996 the go-ahead for the construction of the $5 billion North East Line project.
 Constructions for the line began on 25 November 1997 and was expected to be completed in 2002 with an initial ridership of around 250,000 per day.

 The contract to operate the North East Line was awarded to SBS Transit in 1999, formerly known as SBS.
 Supposedly to be opened in December 2002, it was delayed due to technical issues with the system.
 The line officially opened on 20 June 2003 with 14 stations from HarbourFront to Punggol.